 Damage control: future positioning

-If pre-foreclosure cannot be resolved without some impact, the question becomes which path leaves you best positioned for the future.
+If pre-foreclosure cannot be resolved without some impact, the question becomes which path best positions you for the future.
 The general principles:

 Selling at market value (when equity allows) typically leaves your credit and future housing options the least affected.
-Loan workout (modification, forbearance, repayment plan), when accepted by the lender, generally has minimal impact beyond the existing missed-payment history.
-Short sale generally has less impact than full foreclosure.
+A loan workout (modification, forbearance, or repayment plan), when accepted by the lender, generally has minimal impact beyond the existing missed-payment history.
+A short sale generally has less impact than a full foreclosure.
 VA compromise sale, when approved, can preserve future VA eligibility under certain conditions.
-Deed-in-lieu generally has less impact than foreclosure.
+A deed in lieu generally has less impact than foreclosure.
 Foreclosure itself has the most significant impact on credit, future housing eligibility, and potentially clearance reviews.

 The point is not that any of these paths are good outcomes.
 They are damage-control outcomes when the underlying hardship cannot be resolved any other way.
 The principle is: doing something is generally better than doing nothing.
-Letting foreclosure happen because of avoidance is almost always the worst outcome of the options available.
+Allowing foreclosure due to avoidance is almost always the worst outcome among the available options.

 The path that fits your situation depends on your specific lender, loan type, equity position, hardship documentation, and timeline.
 We coordinate the real estate side of whatever path is selected.
-The financial and legal sides belong with the professionals listed in the previous section.
+The financial and legal aspects fall under the professionals listed in the previous section.

 Frequently asked questions